 It was a round-robin story session, and my turn finally came.
 Carvers get some odd requests – guys at boat shows who’ve had two too many drinks asking if you’d carve a figurehead of their wife, but with large breasts, and the like.
 But that wouldn’t match up against some of the golden goodies trotted out that night.
 So, when it came to be my turn, I settled for sharing a mystery.

-A number of years earlier, when I was just starting out as a carver, a friend who owned a yard called me with a commission.
-The owner of a lovely ketch wanted a fancy M carved and gold leafed in the bilges of his boat.
-Taking a pause I asked him if he was sure that it was to be carved in the bilge.
+Some years earlier, when I started as a nautical woodcarver, a friend who owned a yard called me with a commission.
+The owner of a lovely ketch wanted a fancy M carved & gold-leafed in his boat’s bilges.
+Taking a pause, I asked him if he was sure that he wanted it in the bilge.
 “Yep.
-Down as low as you can go he said.
-But, still visible from the cabin when the space is open.
-He wants a fancy Zapf Chancery one in bright gold leaf.”
-Taking every job seriously I went to the yard and investigated the bilge.
-The M needed to be low in the bilge, but visible when you looked for it.
-Eventually, I settled on a spot, measured the angle at which I’d be carving and went to the shop to plan.
-Whenever I carve something directly into a hull I do a practice piece to be sure of my final cuts into the hull.
+Down as low as you can go, he said.
+But still visible from the cabin when the hatch is open.
+He wants a fancy Zapf Chancery M. One in bright gold leaf.”
+Taking every job seriously, I went to the yard and investigated the bilge.
+The M needed to be low in the bilge but visible when you looked for it.
+Eventually, I settled on a spot, measured the angle at which I’d be carving, and went to the shop to plan.
+Whenever I cut something directly into a boat, I do a practice piece to ensure my final cuts will be exact.

-About a week later I finished the job and collected the princely sum of $90 for the work.
-I also left the yard with a mystery, because the yard owner had no more an idea than I did as to the meaning of the letter M, or the positioning.
-And there you have it.
-The mystery of the Golden Zapf Chancery M, and I have no idea of why it was carved there.
+About a week later, I finished the job and collected the princely sum of $90 for the work.
+I also left the yard with a mystery.
+The yard owner had no more an idea than I did about the meaning of the letter M or the positioning.
+So, there you have it.
+The mystery of the Golden Zapf Chancery M, and I have no idea why he wanted it there.

-Not intending to, and with an unexpected assist, I had just won the informal “who can tell the best story” competition for the evening and had a mystery solved.
+Not intending to, and with an unexpected assist, I had just won the informal “who can tell the best story” competition and had a mystery solved.